The Purpose of Assessment

 If you have a query on the grade awarded to a piece of coursework or the feedback provided on it, please make an appointment to meet with your unit tutor.
-During this time, the teacher can go through the assignment with you and address any concerns that you have.
+During this time, the lecturer can go through the assignment with you and address any concerns that you have.
 Most issues can be sorted out at this stage.

 Attendance at Examinations

 Students should not make any holiday arrangements or, for overseas students, book tickets to leave the UK before any published examination period.
 It may not be possible to reschedule any examination a student may miss under these circumstances, which may result in failure of the examination.
-If this situation is unavoidable then please contact your teacher as soon as possible.
+If this situation is unavoidable then please contact your lecturer as soon as possible.